 - (1) The valuation of stock and option awards is based on the grant date fair value computed in accordance with FASB ASC Topic 718 disregarding any estimates of forfeitures.
-The assumptions used to calculate the value of stock and option awards are described in Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015. - (2) Of this amount, \$56,250 represents the potential performance-based incentive cash payment Mr. Feinberg could earn pursuant to the Performance Incentive Plan for 2015, and \$168,750 represents the potential performance-based incentive cash payment Mr. Feinberg could earn pursuant to the Sales Incentive Program for 2015, each as described in "-Annual Performance-Based Cash Compensation" above.
-The actual amounts earned pursuant to the Performance Incentive Program and the Sales Incentive Program for 2015 are set forth in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table above.
+The assumptions used to calculate the value of stock and option awards are described in Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016. - (2) Represents the threshold, target and maximum performance-based incentive cash payments the named executive officers could earn pursuant to the Performance Incentive Plan for 2016, as described in "-Annual Performance-Based Cash Compensation" above.
+The actual amounts earned pursuant to the Performance Incentive Program for 2016 are set forth in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table above. - (3) Represents the threshold and target performance-based incentive cash payment Mr. Feinberg could earn pursuant to the Sales Incentive Program for 2016, as described in "- Annual Performance-Based Cash Compensation" above.
+The actual amounts earned pursuant to the Sales Incentive Program for 2016 are set forth in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table above.

-Outstanding Equity Awards at Fiscal Year-End 2015
+Outstanding Equity Awards at Fiscal Year-End 2016